We're here to help.

 Yes, there is such a thing as writing your college essay too early.
 For over a decade, my students (and their parents) have heard me deliver this refrain, and it remains true as it ever was.

 That said, there is no such thing as preparing to write your essay too early.
-Just because you shouldn’t pen your personal missive in full before the end of junior year doesn’t mean you can’t start gearing up for the task.
+Just because you shouldn’t pen your personal missive in full before junior year doesn’t mean you can’t start gearing up for the task.
 Here are three things you can do to be better prepared when you finally sit down to tap out that admissions essay masterpiece.

 Most students come to the application process with little experience writing personal statements.
 Very few have been tasked with writing these kinds of highly introspective essays in their school curriculum and many feel uncomfortable writing at length in the first person.
 The college essay is also an assignment with a highly specific purpose.
 It is meant to reveal something to admissions about an applicant that may not be present anywhere else on the application.

 Between the unfamiliar writing style and the pointed purpose of the admissions essay, students are bound to enter the process in a haze of confusion.
 That is, unless they take the time to familiarize themselves with the college essay writing process and purpose.
 There is plenty of information to be found on the internet related to the admissions essay.
 A preparatory video series, like College Essay Academy, which my team and I at College Essay Advisors created specifically to help students orient themselves to the admissions essay writing assignment, will help students of all ages and in any phase of the essay writing process better understand the why and how of this task.
 What makes for a successful essay topic?
 What makes an essay feel personal?
 And how much time do you need to work on any given phase of the process?
 Having the answers to these questions before you sit down to write will set a solid foundation for your approach and make the whole process will be a lot easier to navigate.